expo/expo/docs/versions/v13.0.0/guides/configuration.md

     Either `public` or `unlisted`.
 If not provided, defaults to `unlisted`.
 In the future `private` will be supported. `unlisted` hides the experience from search results.

 -   `sdkVersion`
     **Required**.
-The Exponent sdkVersion to run the project on.
+The Expo sdkVersion to run the project on.
 This should line up with the version specified in your package.json.

 -   `version`
     Your app version, use whatever versioning scheme that you like.